thephpleague/route/docs/unstable/upgrade.md

 ## Removed Features

-### PHP 8.1 support dropped
+### PHP 8.1 and 8.2 support dropped

-PHP 8.1 is no longer supported.
+PHP 8.1 and 8.2 are no longer supported.

 ### laravel/serializable-closure removed from hard dependencies